artifacthub/hub/docs/repositories.md

 The *path to operators* provided can contain one or more operators, that **must** be packaged using the [format defined in the Operator Framework documentation](https://github.com/operator-framework/community-operators/blob/master/docs/packaging-operator.md).
 This is exactly the same format required to publish operators in [operatorhub.io](https://operatorhub.io).
 We've adopted this format for this repository kind because of its well thought structure and to make it easier for publishers to start listing their content in Artifact Hub.
 Both `PackageManifest` and `Bundle` formats are supported.

-Most of the metadata Artifact Hub needs is extracted from the `CSV` file and other files in the operator package.
+Most of the metadata Artifact Hub needs is extracted from the [CSV](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/design/building-your-csv.md) file and other files in the operator package.
 However, there is some extra Artifact Hub specific metadata that you can set using some special annotations in the `CSV` file.
 For more information, please see the [Artifact Hub OLM annotations documentation](https://github.com/artifacthub/hub/blob/master/docs/olm_annotations.md).

 There is an extra metadata file that you can add to your repository named [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml), which can be used to setup features like [Verified Publisher](#verified-publisher) or [Ownership claim](#ownership-claim).
-This file must be located at `/path/to/operators`.
+This file must be located at `/path/to/packages`.

 Once you have added your repository, you are all set up.
 As you add new versions of your operators or even new operators to your git repository, they'll be automatically indexed and listed in Artifact Hub.
 To delete a specific version or operator from Artifact Hub, you just need to delete the corresponding directory from your repository.
 This should make it easier to keep your content up-to-date in Artifact Hub without requiring any extra effort on your side.